phonglam3103/msani-readthedocs/docs/source/theory.rst

 SMARTS Matching and Reactions
 ******************************

 MolSanitizer uses SMARTS matching and reactions for matching the substructures in its pipeline.
-The user is encouraged to refer to the Daylight's Documentation on SMARTS for detailed in formation [1]_.
+The user is encouraged to refer to the Daylight's Documentation on SMARTS for detailed information [1]_.

 SMARTS Matching and Reactions in MolSanitizer